Cardiovascular System Heart Vector

 68. Which heart chamber has the bulk of muscle mass?

-The sympathetic division of the autonomic nervous system.
+The sympathetic division of the autonomic nervous system is responsible for the central control of blood flow.

 70. What are the steps of blood flow through the heart?

-71. What is the Aortic valve located?
+71. Where is the aortic valve located?

-Between the left ventricle and the aorta.
+The aortic valve is located between the left ventricle and the aorta.

-72. Where is the Bicuspid/mitral valve located?
+72. Where is the bicuspid/mitral valve located?

-Between left atrium and left ventricle.
+The bicuspid, or mitral, valve is located between the left atrium and left ventricle.

 74. What is the description of the average person’s heart?

-76. Describe the two atria?
+76. What is a description of the two atria?

-77. Describe the two ventricles?
+77. What is a description of the two ventricles?

-78. What is the Endocardium?
+78. What is the endocardium?

-79. What is the Epicardium?
+79. What is the epicardium?

-The outer covering of the heart.
+The epicardium is the outermost covering of the heart.

 80. What are the four chambers of the heart?